Identity protection

 Fig 1: Identity protection settings in the Administration page

-• Make sure your active CPSF user licenses match the user types you want to include in breach checks.
+• Ensure your active CPSF user licenses cover the user types you want to scan.

-• Check that assigned user licenses don’t exceed your purchased CPSF user licenses.
-If they do, you’ll see a “batch failed” error and identity protection can’t be enabled.
+• Verify that assigned user licenses not exceed your purchased CPSF license count.
+Exceeding this limit triggers a “batch failed” error and prevents identity protection from running.

-• Confirm that the connected app is enabled.
+• Ensure that the connected app is enabled.

-• Identity protection can scan standard and community users.
-Integration and automation users are excluded.
+• Only standard and community users are scanned.
+Integration and automation users are excluded from breach checks.

 How identity protection works

-• All users: Scans all standard and community users, as long as the total number of users is within the license limit.
+• All users: Scans all standard and community users, provided the total user count is within your license limit.

-• Selective users: Scans only selected standard and/or community users within the license limit.
+• Selective users: Scans a chosen subset of standard and/or community users, up to your license limit.

 The breach scan job runs automatically based on your configured schedule.
-Notifications appear in the CPSF app when scans start and complete.
+In-app notifications are sent when scans start and when they complete.

 Schedule a breach scan